dillmo/Simple-and-Compound-Machines/README.md

 force.
 Generally, the output force will be applied on one end, and the input applied all the way on the other.
 If this is true, then F + T will always be equal to the length of the lever.

+### Wheel and Axles
+A wheel and axle is a wheel attached to a rod, the axle, in such a way that the wheel will rotate together with the axle.
+This machine is generally used to lift weights.
+This is achieved by winding rope around the axle and attaching the weight to the end of the rope.
+As the wheel rotates, it will lift the weight up or down.
+In this form, the wheel and axle is called a *windlass*.

+To determine whether something is a wheel and axle, you should look for two things.
+First off, you should test to make sure the machine contains two cylinders.
+Next, you should make sure they both rotate on the same axis.
+Provided both are true, you can be sure the device is a wheel and axle.
+Remember that this device must be a physical system.
+So, the motion of one cylinder must affect the motion of the other.

+The ideal mechanical advantage of a wheel and axle is the radius of the wheel divided by the radius of the axle.
+The wheel should be considered to be the larger cylinder of the system and the axle the smaller one.